wjy2249/linkwu.github.io/_pages/about.md

 News
 ======
-I have just been selected for this year's National Scholarship for Graduate Students.
+I have just been selected by Zhejiang University for this year's National Scholarship for Graduate Students, and I am deeply grateful to my advisor for his guidance and support.

 At the end of October, I delivered a presentation at the Symposium on Solid and Physical Modeling (SPM2025), in which I reported on our recent research in high-performance geometric computing.